 The devotees worship Lord Shiva as Nageswarar or Naganatha Swamy in this temple.
-They also worship Goddess Parvathi Devi as Girigujambikai.
+They also worship Goddess Parvathi Devi, who is also known as Girigujambikai.
 The temple is present on the outskirts of Kumbakonam.
-It is one of the Navagraha Sthalas and specifically Rahu.
+It is one of the Navagraha Sthalas, specifically Rahu.

 History of Thirunageswaram Temple: